fb-pixel-img

 Helge Niemann, biogeochemist

 Out of the hundreds of teeny plastic-eating species identified so far, scientists have taken special interest in certain heavy-hitters.
-These include bacteria in the groups called Rhodococcus, Bacillus, Streptomyces, and Penicillium (some of which gave us the miracle antibiotic penicillin).
-Some microorganisms even seem to target specific kinds of plastic.4
+These plastic-eating microbes include bacteria in the groups called Rhodococcus, Bacillus, Streptomyces, and Penicillium (some of which gave us the miracle antibiotic penicillin).
+Some plastic-eating enzymes even seem to target specific kinds of plastic.4

 Ideonella sakaiensis

-Japanese researchers announced in 2016 that they found the bacteria Ideonella sakaiensis at a PET bottle recycling facility.5 The bacteria seems to rely on this material, which is commonly used in packaging and textiles, as its primary carbon and energy source.
-Since then, teams around the world have taken a shot at engineering its intriguing enzymes, dubbed PETase and MHETase, to work better in industrial facilities.The former turns PET plastic into several substances including mono (2-hydroxyethyl) terephthalate, or MHET.
+Japanese researchers announced in 2016 that they found the bacteria Ideonella sakaiensis at a PET bottle recycling plant.5 The plastic-eating bacteria seems to rely on this material, which is commonly used in packaging and textiles, as its primary carbon and energy source.
+Since then, teams around the world have taken a shot at engineering its intriguing enzymes, dubbed PETase and MHETase, to work better in industrial facilities.The former turns PET plastic into several substances, including mono (2-hydroxyethyl) terephthalate, or MHET.
+This process is known as ‘enzymatic recycling.’

 Then the aptly-named MHETase enzyme converts MHET into ethylene glycol and terephthalic acid, or the building blocks of PET—somewhat like separating a PB&J sandwich back into, well, peanut butter and jelly.
-The leftovers could be turned into valuable substances, like ethanol or bioplastics.6 But this work is still in its early stages.
+The leftovers could be turned into valuable substances, like ethanol or bioplastics.6 But this work to discover and study more plastic-eating enzymes is still in its early stages.

 What are the limitations of Ideonella Sakaiensis?